Nishant Dev

 Nishant Dev (born 23 December 2000) is an Indian professional boxer.
-As an amateur, he won a bronze medal in the 71 kg category at the IBA Men's World Boxing Championships in Tashkent, Uzbekistan.
+As an amateur, he won the bronze medal in the light middleweight division at the 2023 World Boxing Championships in Tashkent, Uzbekistan.

 Early life

 Dev took up boxing in 2012, inspired by his uncle, who was a professional boxer.
 He used to train under coach Surendra Chauhan at the Karan Stadium.
 His father used to wake him up at 4am and accompany him to training to ensure his son was trained well.

 Olympic career

 Nishant Dev Competed at the 2024 Olympics in the men's 71 kg category after qualifying by virtue of the 2024 World Boxing Olympic Qualification Tournament 2.
 He won the first round against Ecuadorian Boxer José Rodríguez Tenorio by split decision 3-2, before losing controversially in the quarter finals against Mexican Boxer Marco Verde, denying him a medal.

 Professional career

 On 11 January 2025, it was reported that Dev had turned professional and signed a promotional contract with Eddie Hearn's UK based Matchroom Boxing.
 One of the reasons for Hearn signing Dev was to expand on his territory, previously promoting events in USA, Australia, Italy, Spain and Middle East.
 Announcing the signing via his social media, Hearn said, “Boom!
 This could be a game-changer.
 Welcome to the team Amateur standout and 2024 Olympian Nishant Dev.”
 Dev was to be managed by Ireland’s Brian Peters, who also manages the likes of Katie Taylor and Raymond Ford, amongst others.
 Dev's goal was to become India's first boxing superstar and first world champion.
 It was also reported that Dev would train in Las Vegas with former boxer Ronald Simms.
 On signing, Dev said, “I'm very excited to be joining Matchroom and beginning my professional career in Las Vegas on January 25.
 My goal is to become India's first-ever world professional boxing champion, and I know I have a whole nation behind me to help me achieve this.
 I know I have the right team behind me and the biggest promoter in the world to ensure that I reach the very top in the sport.
 I enjoyed my time as an amateur boxer and competed at the very highest level in the Olympics and [won] a World Championship medal, but now I'm ready for this new chapter in my career.
 The journey to the world championship starts in Las Vegas on January 25.”
 His debut was scheduled for the undercard of Steve Nelson vs. Diego Pacheco at The Cosmopolitan in Las Vegas.